wikimedia/wikimedia-fundraising-dev/README.md

 passed to the script are passed along to command in the container.
 For example, to monitor the queues, run `queues-redis-cli.sh monitor`.

+## Database

+`setup.sh` will ask for a port to expose on the host for the database connection.
+You can use that port to connect to the database from the host computer.
+For the MySQL database host setting, use 127.0.0.1.
+You can connect as root database user, without a password.
+So, for example, substituting the correct port, the following command can be used to test database access from the host computer:

+    mysql -h 127.0.0.1 -P {exposed_maridb_port} -u root

+(Note: If, instead of 127.0.0.1, you specify `localhost` as the database host, you may need to explicitly tell your MySQL client to connect using TCP.)

+The script `database-mysql.sh` opens a mysql shell directly on the database container.
+Arguments passed to that script are added to the arguments passed to the command-line client.
+So, you can say, for example, `./database-mysql.sh civicrm` to directly access the civicrm database.

 ## XDebug

 By default, debugging is enabled via `xdebug.remote_enable`. `setup.sh` creates web and cli xdebug